I’m here to warn you about the most dangerous number in your business.

-Many online businesses were hit hard when Google changed it’s search engine algorithm.
-These businesses put all their marketing budget and effort on search engine optimisation and literally overnight found themselves with no other source of leads.
+Many online businesses were hit hard when Google changed its search engine algorithm.
+These businesses put all their marketing budget and effort into search engine optimization and literally overnight found themselves with no other source of leads.

 Fax broadcasting was effectively outlawed in the United States and many businesses who relied on that as a sole source of leads went bust.

 Some wise words of antiquity recommend that we build our house on a rock mass instead of on sand.
 That way when the storm inevitably comes, our house doesn’t cave in.